yusukekagawa0417/rankeeet/README.md

 #### Association

-- has_many :items
+- has_many :items, dependent: :destroy
-- has_many :votes
+- has_many :votes, dependent: :destroy
 - belongs_to :user

 ### itemsテーブル